viamrobotics/docs/docs/tutorials/projects/helmet.md

 ## Set up email notifications

 [Triggers](/configure/triggers/) allow you to trigger actions by sending an HTML request when a certain event happens.

-In this case, you're going to set up a trigger to trigger a serverless function that sends you a customized email when an image of someone without a hard hat is uploaded to the cloud.
+You can set up a trigger to trigger a serverless function that sends you a customized email when an image of someone without a hard hat is uploaded to the cloud.

 If you don't wish to customize the contents of the email, you can use Viam's built-in trigger email functionality which sends a generic email letting you know that data has been synced.
-If you prefer the generic email, you can skip creating a serverless function and move on to [Configure a trigger on your machine](#configure-a-trigger-on-your-machine).
+If you prefer the generic email, you can skip creating a custom cloud function and begin configuring a trigger on your machine.

+{{%expand "Click to view instructions for creating a serverless function to send you custom emails" %}}

 ### Create a serverless function